Marcus Browne: Browne vs Castillo

+WBA 'interim' light heavyweight champion

 Browne vs. Jack

-In November 2018, Browne called out Badou Jack (22-1-3, 13 KOs) to fight him in what was an 'open division' as both traded words on Instagram.
+In November 2018, Browne called out Badou Jack (22–1–3, 13 KOs) to fight him in what was an 'open division' as both traded words on Instagram.
 Both boxers claimed they were available to take the fight next and a few days later, Jack stated he was open to fighting WBA champion Dmitry Bivol, after Bivol's successful defence against veteran boxer Jean Pascal.
 According to RingTV.com on November 26, a deal was close to being reached for Jack and Browne to fight on the Manny Pacquiao vs. Adrien Broner Showtime PPV undercard on January 19, 2019.
 On December 17, the fight was announced to take place on the PPV undercard, taking place at the MGM Grand Garden Arena in Paradise, Nevada.
 Although both were ranked highly with the WBC, the fight would be contested for the WBA Interim light heavyweight title.
 Browne was 'honored and a privileged' to be able to fight on a big PPV undercard.
 He was also excited with the opportunity of fighting his first big name on his way to becoming a household name.